CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### VRR Configuration Verification

-SVI and VRR interfaces will be displayed in the `net show interface` output as `vlanXXX` and `vlanXXX-v0`.
+SVI and VRR interfaces are displayed in the `net show interface` output as `vlanXXX` and `vlanXXX-v0`.

 {{< tabs "101231d23f10 ">}}
 {{< tab " leaf01 ">}}